geocas38/booth.io/README.md

 ## Getting Started

-Clone the repo using bash or github destop.
+Clone the repo using bash or github desktop.

 ### Run booth.io